open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 * Engage with Course Materials: Engage with the course materials actively.
 This may involve reading text files, viewing presentations, playing audios and videos.
 * Take Notes and Rate the course: As you progress through the course, take notes of any issue you encounter and open an issue in the github repository and rate the course you have just completed
 * Collaborate and Seek Help: Seek help if you encounter difficulties or have questions related to the course content.
 * Be sure to capture screenshots of your exploration and send them to the discord channel.
-Be sure to tag @.giddie and @dogi in your message.
+Be sure to tag @okurole_25668 and @dogi in your message.

 ## Step 8 - Create Issues and Pull Requests